lionkor/Vector2/README.md

 # Vector2

-Vector2 is a templated header-only 2-dimensional vector class with all common vector operations and some useful additional methods.

 ## Overview

-This is a templated header-only class for a 2D Vector, written in C++17.
+This is a templated header-only class for a 2D Vector, written in C++17, with all common vector operations and some useful additional methods.

 ## Features